- About WSCC

 When is Commencement Rehearsal?

-Commencement rehearsal will be held in the Tom Drake Coliseum.
+Commencement rehearsal will be held on Thursday, April 30, 2015 in the Tom Drake Coliseum.
 It is important that you attend.
-Check the Wallace State calendar for rehearsal date.
+Caps and gowns will be distributed then.

 What if I am unable to attend Commencement rehearsal?